Art-A-Hack/art-a-hack.github.io/app/_projects/2018-cyfest/blink-of-an-eye.md

 ---
 title       : Blink of an Eye
-projectid   : blink-of-an-eye
 teaser      : Editing a YouTube video in realtime by blinking

 members:
  - name     : Sharon De La Cruz